vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
 $f | Callable | Callable $f The function used to combine $a and $b
-$a | Array | Array    $a The first array to use in the combinator
+$a | array | array    $a The first array to use in the combinator
-$b | Array | Array    $b The second array to use in the combinator return | Array | Array       The result of calling f with each element of a and b in series
+$b | array | array    $b The second array to use in the combinator return | array | array       The result of calling f with each element of a and b in series

 ---